technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 ### Task 3 : Upload resource into Azure Storage account

  When you create an Azure Machine Learning workspace, a Storage Account is automatically created and connected to your workspace.
-You'll explore how the Storage Account is connected.

 1. In Azure portal- > Resource group , click on Storage account name